 If you’d like to see for yourself just how cost-effective a deluxe MagikFlame electric fireplace can be, try the cost calculator.
 It allows you to plug in your own data to personalize the results.

 You select how often you use the appliance, with or without the heating element.
 You also choose the amount of time you keep the fireplace running.
 That way, you won’t end up with a cost calculation based on someone else’s lifestyle.

 Don’t forget to compare the purchase price of a gas stove with that of an electric fireplace.
-Be sure to figure in the installation and the annual maintenance and repair costs.
+Be sure to figure out the installation and the annual maintenance and repair costs.

 You’ll see these costs are less for a freestanding MagikFlame because it doesn’t require a gas line hook-up or annual maintenance.
 A gas fireplace does.

-Another consideration when you are comparing costs is whether the fireplace is sized correctly for the room you plan to put it in.
-Gas fireplace inserts such as Duluth Forge’s 32,000 BTU ventless unit produce too much heat for most average-sized rooms.
+Another consideration when you are comparing costs is whether the fireplace is sized correctly for the room you plan to put it in (for example – imagine your bedroom with an electric fireplace).
+Gas fireplace inserts such as Duluth Forge’s 32,000 BTU ventless unit produce too much heat for most average-sized spaces.